D-meson production via sequential hadronization in high-energy nuclear collisions

-The QGP produced in relativistic heavy-ion collisions is a strongly coupled QCD medium whose evolution can be described by viscous hydrodynamics, providing the temperature and flow fields relevant for charm-quark energy loss.
-In this Letter, we employ the (3+1)D CLVisc framework~\cite{Pang:2018zzo}, which has successfully described light-hadron production and collective flow over a wide range of collision systems and energies.
+The QGP produced in relativistic heavy-ion collisions is a strongly coupled medium whose evolution can be described by viscous hydrodynamics, providing the temperature and flow fields relevant for heavy-quark evolution.
+We employ here the (3+1)D CLVisc framework~\cite{Pang:2018zzo,Wu:2021fjf} for the QGP evolution, which has successfully described light-hadron production and collective flow over a wide range of collision energies~\cite{Pang:2018zzo,Wu:2021fjf}.

-\emph{Sequential Hadronization--} A hybrid approach combining coalescence and fragmentation is the state-of-the-art framework for describing hadronization in the QGP.
-In coalescence, a heavy quark combines with nearby light quarks in phase space to form a charmed hadron, a process most effective at low momentum.
-At high $p_{\rm T}$, hadronization is instead dominated by fragmentation, which is the same as in the vacuum and described through fragmentation functions.
-For a charm quark with momentum $p_{\rm c}$, the probability to coalesce into a hadron $h$ is obtained by integrating the charm and light-quark distributions with the corresponding Wigner function,
+\emph{Sequential hadronization.--} A hybrid approach combining coalescence and fragmentation is the state-of-the-art framework for describing hadronization in the QGP.
+In coalescence, a heavy quark combines with nearby light quarks in phase space to form a low-momentum hadron.
+At high transverse momentum $p_T$, hadronization is instead dominated by fragmentation, which is assumed to be the same as in vacuum and is described by fragmentation functions.
+For a charm quark with momentum $p_c$, the probability to coalesce into a hadron is obtained by integrating the charm and light-quark distributions with the corresponding Wigner function,

-where $g_H$ is the statistical factor for spin and color space, $i$ represents the $i^{th}$ constituent quark of the hadron. $f_i(x_i,p_i)$ is the quark phase-space distribution before hadronization.
-The Wigner functions $W_h$ of charmed hadrons, which characterize the coalescence probability of their constituent quarks, can be constructed from their wavefunctions.
-The ground and low-lying excited states of charmed-hadron wavefunctions can be obtained by solving the two- or three-body Dirac equations~\cite{Shi:2013rga,Shi:2019tji}, and are well approximated by harmonic oscillator wavefunctions with suitably chosen widths.
-To account for all possible excited states, we employ the Wigner functions derived from harmonic oscillator wavefunctions, which for charmed mesons can be expressed as follows from $1S$ to $2P$:
+where $g$ is the statistical factor for the spin and color degrees of freedom, $n$ is $2$ for mesons and $3$ for baryons, and $f_i(x_i,p_i)$ is the quark phase-space distribution.
+The Wigner function $W$ is the quasi-probability for $n$ quarks to form a hadron.
+In principle, it can be calculated from the hadron wavefunction.
+For the ground and low excitation states, their Wigner functions are well approximated by harmonic oscillators with suitably chosen widths~\cite{Zhao:2025cnp}.
+For the charmed-meson states from $1S$ to $2P$ considered here, $W$ can be expressed as~\cite{Zhao:2025cnp}